JannisK89/a-better-url/README.md

 - `port` - A number that represents the port number.
 Default is `undefined` which means no port is added.
 - `auth` - An object that contains the username and password for basic authentication.
 Default is `undefined` which means no authentication is added.
 - `subDomain` - An array of strings that represent the subdomains in the URL.
 Default is `[]`.
+- `fragment` - A string that represents the fragment in the URL.
+Default is `undefined` which means no fragment is added.

 ### ABURL